Ahmed Fethi Pasha: Personal life

 during the Chios Massacre in 1822, and was brought up by his mother.
-With her, he had two sons, Mehmed Besim Pasha (died 1850) and Damad Mahmud Celaleddin Pasha (1834 – 1884), and three daughters Ferdane Hanım, Saliha Yeğane Hanım (died 1922) and Emine Güzide Hanım (1848 – 1909).
+With her, he had two sons, Mehmed Besim Pasha (died 1850) and Damat Mahmud Celaleddin Pasha (1834 – 1884), and three daughters Ferdane Hanım, Saliha Yeğane Hanım (died 1922) and Emine Güzide Hanım (1848 – 1909).
 From his second wife, Atiye Sultan, he had two daughters, Seniye Hanımsultan (4 October 1843 – 1913) and Feride Hanımsultan (30 April 1847 – 1920).
+His marriage to Atiye Sultan, daughter of Mahmud II, made Fethi Pasha a damat, a courtesy title for men who married into the Ottoman imperial family.

 Mahmud Celaleddin Pasha married Cemile Sultan, daughter of Sultan Abdulmejid I and Düzdidil Hanım.
 The two together had six children, three sons, Sultanzade Besim Bey, Sultanzade Mehmed Celaleddin Bey, Sultanzade Mehmed Sakıb Bey, and three daughters, Fethiye Hanımsultan, Ayşe Sıdıka Hanımsultan, and Fatma Hanımsultan.

 Saliha Yeğane married Bekir Bey and had three children, two sons, Hasan Bey and Alaaddin Bey and one daughter, Ferdane Hanım.
 Emine Güzide married Mehmed Said Pasha, and had five children, two sons, Memduh Bey and Mehmed Said Bey, and three daughters, Ayşegül Mediha Hanım, Fatma Saide Hanım, and Saliha Yeğane Hanım.